needle-mirror/com.unity.addressables/Documentation~/LoadingAddressableAssets.md

 When you use InstantiateAsync, the reference counts of the loaded assets are incremented each time you call the method.
 Thus if you instantiate a Prefab five times, the reference count for the Prefab asset and any of its dependencies are incremented by five.
 You can then release each instance separately as they are destroyed in the game.

 When you use LoadAssetAsync and Object.Instantiate, then the asset reference counts are only incremented once, for the initial load.
-If you release the loaded asset (or its operation handle) and the reference count drops to zero, then the asset is unloaded and all the additional instantiated copies lose their sub-assets as well -- they still exist as GameObjects in the scene, but without Meshes, Materials, or other assets that they depend on.
+If you release the loaded asset (or its operation handle) and the reference count drops to zero, then the asset is unloaded and all the additional instantiated copies lose their subassets as well -- they still exist as GameObjects in the scene, but without Meshes, Materials, or other assets that they depend on.

 Which scenario is better, depends on how you organize your object code.
 For example, if you have a single manager object that supplies a pool of Prefab enemies to spawn into a game level, it might be most convenient to release them all at the completion of the level with a single operation handle stored in the manager class.
 In other situations, you might want to instantiate and release assets individually.